 In 2009, she established a working collaboration with Lauren Alexander, South African designer and artist.
 They work under the collective name, Foundland.
 Foundland is an art and design practice based in Amsterdam.
 It aims to draw together disciplines of graphic design, art, and writing.
 Foundland's works focus on critical analysis of topics related to political and place branding and the way recent trends in these fields affect citizens.

-Since 2014, she has taught at the arts department for graphic design majors at The American University in Cairo and she has served as the exhibition director of Cairotronica.
-Cairo International Electronic and New Media Arts Symposium.
+Since 2014, she has taught at the Department of the Arts for graphic design majors at The American University in Cairo and she has served as the exhibition director of Cairotronica, Cairo International Electronic and New Media Arts Symposium.

 In 2015, she received a Smithsonian’s artist research fellowship at the Alixa Naff Collection Smithsonian Archive in Washington D.C., and a nomination for Prix de Rome and Dutch design award, 2016.

 In April 2017, she served as a jury member for the Hybrid Art category for Prix Ars Electronica in Linz, Austria.